 Academia and Research Institutions

-FAO is engaging in partnerships with a range of national, regional and international non-state actors including Academia, civil society, private sector, cooperatives, and farmer organizations.Together new opportunities can be forged to combat hunger, malnutrition and food insecurity.
+FAO is engaging in partnerships with a range of national, regional and international non-state actors including academia, civil societ, private sector, cooperatives, and farmer organizations.Together new opportunities can be forged to combat hunger, malnutrition and food insecurity.

 Through partnership with Academia and Research Institutions, FAO is ultimately bridging the gap between the development and adoption of research outcomes and innovations.
-This includes enabling policies, technologies and improved farming practices.
-Applying knowledge strategically can lead to increased agricultural productivity, raised income and food security and ultimately bring about real improvement for smallholder farmers and their communities.
+This includes enabling policies, technologies and improving farming practices.
+Applying knowledge strategically can lead to increased agricultural productivity, raised income and food security and ultimately bring about real improvement to the lives of smallholder farmers and their communities.

-The principle behind strengthening Academia and Research Institutions's Partnerships is to use each partner’s comparative advantage to make greater impact on the ground.
-By seeking novel and multidisciplinary solutions, Academia and Research Institutions's Partnerships aim to be:
+The principle behind strengthening partnerships with Academia and Research Institutions is to use each partner’s comparative advantage to make greater impact on the ground.
+Through novel and multidisciplinary collaborations, Academia and Research Institutions' partnerships aim to be:

 Strategic - with common understanding of current and future needs of food and agriculture systems;

 Catalytic -mobilizing a diverse range of stakeholders, including youth, to support fight against hunger.

-- Support FAO’s Strategic Objectives especially at the regional and local levels.
+- Support FAO’s Strategic Programmes especially at the regional and country levels.

 - Stimulate capacity development, inter-disciplinary research, knowledge exchange and help shape new policies.

 - Foster dialogue and visibility to mobilize agriculture’s next generation of thinkers and doers.